pagioro/first-project/README.md

     # Fixed Bugs

+    - Problem: The site was not responsive, and the images were not acting correctly after scaling the page.

+    - Cause: Using float caused the site to break.

-    - With the use of float, the site was broken and, after using flexbox, the website got better.
+    - Resolution: After using flexbox, the website got much better.

     ## Validator Testing